ImageVisioner/InfraredNUC/README.md

 Our manuscript has been accepted and is online in advance, although it is not a fully proofed version.
 We will release the dataset and evaluation metric code in the near future.

 # Infrared_NUC
-A non-uniform correction framework for Single-frame  infrared images
+A non-uniform correction framework for Single-frame  Infrared images

 Infrared_NUC code  ,Submitted to IEEE Sensors Journal (accepted)